Shelter Life – Launching Phase

 Although each survivor needs different types of housing support, most receive temporary rental and utility assistance.

-Some survivors transition to apartments in their home county or near supportive family and friends, while others move to apartments in the KCADV Homes Lexington.
+Some survivors transition to apartments in their home county or near supportive family and friends, while others move to apartments in the ZeroV Homes Lexington.
 Twelve of these units are scattered near downtown Lexington, with easy access to public transportation, and twelve cottage-style duplexes are nestled on the backside of the emergency shelter’s property.

 Breaking Down Fears